pyspace/pyspace/_sources/tutorials/yaml.txt

     * use squared brackets (``[item1, item2]``) as in Python.

-Single-line versions are mainly used if you have lists of lists or dictionaries or dictionaries, but they do not have to be used.
+Single-line versions are mainly used if you have lists of lists or dictionaries of dictionaries, but they do not have to be used.
 These data types are called *collections* in YAML.

 .. todo:: Documentation on datasets needed!